 Financial Aid Programs

 New College of Florida’s financial aid program sources include federal, state, and institutional funding.
-Financial aid may be provided in the form of scholarships, grants, loans, and/or employment opportunities.
+Financial aid may be provided in the form of scholarships, grants, loans, waivers, and/or employment opportunities.
 All grant assignments are based upon need.

 Institutional scholarships and grants are not available to students who have already earned a bachelor's or advanced postsecondary degree.
 Some federal financial aid may be available in the form of Direct Student Loan funding to students with remaining eligibility, and private alternative loans may be an option.